Study start date

 Patients without appropriate archival tissue available, where biopsy is not considered safe and/or medically feasible, may be discussed with the study medical monitor and may be approved for enrollment on a case-by-case basis.

-Phase 2 Expansion Groups: Patient has at least 1 measurable target lesion evaluable by RECIST 1.1 as assessed by the investigator.Eastern Cooperative Oncology Group (ECOG) performance status is 0-2.
-Agrees to use contraception consistent with local regulations
+Phase 2 Expansion Groups: Patient has at least 1 measurable target lesion evaluable by RECIST 1.1 as assessed by the investigator.Eastern Cooperative Oncology Group (ECOG) performance status is 0-1.
+Agrees to use contraception consistent with the protocol and local regulations

-Tumor harbors any additional known primary driver alterations including but not limited to pathologic abnormalities of EGFR exon 20, KRAS, BRAF V600E, NTRK1/2/3, HER2, ALK, ROS1, MET, or RET.NSCLC with mixed squamous cell histology as well as tumors with histologic transformation (NSCLC to SCLC and with epithelial to mesenchymal transition).
+Tumor harbors any additional known driver alterations (including but not limited to EGFR exon 20 insertion, or pathologic abnormalities of KRAS, BRAF V600E, NTRK1/2/3, HER2, ALK, ROS1, MET, or RET).NSCLC with mixed cell histology or a tumor with histologic transformation (NSCLC to SCLC, SCLC to NSCLC, or epithelial to mesenchymal transition).

 Received the following anticancer therapy: